-Taeyeon unveils eerie new teaser film for ‘INVU’
+Taeyeon returns with otherworldly music video for ‘INVU’

-Girls’ Generation leader and soloist Taeyeon has announced the title of her forthcoming studio album alongside a dark “mood sampler” clip.
+Girls’ Generation leader and soloist Taeyeon has unveiled the stunning music video for her new single ‘INVU’

-Earlier today (February 3) at midnight KST, the K-pop veteran unveiled a chilling, retro-themed visual to set the tone of her upcoming third studio album ‘INVU’.
-The 13-track record will be led by its single of the same title, and is set to arrive on February 14 at 6PM KST.
+In the stunning, choreography-focused visual, Taeyeon dances to the new single, which expresses her envy for a departing lover who seems unaffected by their separation.
+She appears in different incredible locations in each scene, from a marble-carved ancient Roman-inspired temple to a vast desert wasteland.

-In the old-school film-inspired teaser, a blonde Taeyeon wears a vacant expression as she dreamily wanders the perimeters of a house.
-The clip suddenly takes a darker tone, and she later reappears as a brunette, donning a red suit as she is surrounded by flames.
+“The cooled warmth, the broken heart / Keeps scratching me / It hurts but I can’t stop it / So when you leave, please make it easy,” she sings at the climax of the dramatic new pop-dance track.

 Taeyeon, along with fellow Girls’ Generation member Hyoyeon, recently made her debut as part of GOT The Beat, the first sub-unit of SM Entertainment’s new supergroup Girls On Top.
 The seven-member unit is completed by soloist BoA, Red Velvet’s Seulgi and Wendy, and aespa’s Winter and Karina.